NREL/Wattile/tests/fixtures/README.md

 - `run_resume`: *boolean*

-    indicator to resume from a previous training session
+    Indicator to resume from a previous and unfinished training session.

 - `weight_decay`: *float*